 Adriana Quiñones Giraldo is the Country Representative for UN Women Guatemala, the United Nations entity that supports the empowerment of women and girls.
 She is based in Guatemala City.
 In this role, Adriana gives leadership to programs and initiatives addressing violence against women, adolescents and children.

-From her office in Panama City, Panama, Adriana plans the use of resources, reports program results to donors, and ensures that resources go directly to the women who need them, ensuring that UN Women's investments have significant impact on women's everyday lives.
-She also coordinates UN Women's work with other UN agencies, working to ensure women's rights and voices are included when priorities are set.
+Prior to serving in Guatemala City, Quiñones Giraldo was regional advisor for the Ending Violence Against Women initiative of the Regional Office for Americans and the Caribbean at UN Women.
+Based in Panama City, Panama, Adriana planned the use of resources, reported program results to donors, and ensured that resources went directly to the women who needed them.
+She also coordinated UN Women's work with other UN agencies, working to ensure women's rights and voices were included when priorities were set.

 From 2008 to 2012, Adriana served as manager of the UN Trust Fund to End Violence Against Women, where she oversaw a grants portfolio of more than $40 million in 76 countries.
 She also has worked as a technical advisor for the Inter-American Development Bank (IADB), the largest source of development financing for Latin America and the Caribbean.
 At the IADB, she developed strategies for women's economic, social, and political empowerment, focusing on addressing gender-based violence and supporting people living with HIV/AIDS.

 Before coming to Notre Dame, Adriana served as advisor to the UN High Commissioner for Peace in Colombia, where she documented human rights violations and addressed the needs of displaced populations.